Macrometacorp/docs/docs/photoniq/prerendering/prerendering-headers/allowlist-value-headers.md

 ### How Do Allowlist-Based Header Values Work?

-When a page is being prerendered—either on-demand or during prefetching—the Dynamic Prerendering service attaches an allowlist-based header value to the request sent to your origin server.
+When a page is being prerendered—either on-demand or during prefetching—the Prerendering service attaches an allowlist-based header value to the request sent to your origin server.
 Your server, configured to recognize this header, validates the request before proceeding with the rendering process.